Culture of Togo: Dance

 Each ethnic group has traditional dances, with specific dances for different occasions.
 We have dance of funerals, storytelling, praise and worship.
 Some ethnic group are choosing the dance of marriage.
 There are various dances across the 5 regions in Togo.

 Community

-In Togo, a branch of the global Protestant fraternal organization known as the Orange Order exists, which is governed by the Grand Lodge of Togo.
+In Togo, a branch of the global Protestant fraternal organization known as the Orange Order exists, which is governed by the Grand Orange Lodge of Togo.
 The first lodge in the country, LOL 867, "Defenders of Lome," was formed in September 1915 by John Amate Atayi, a local who had been initiated into a lodge in Lagos, Nigeria.
 The lodges in Togo, which also include LOL 884, focus on positive evangelism, youth development, and community philanthropy.
 Members view the victory of William of Orange as a symbol of civil and religious freedom rather than a political one.